Frequently Asked Questions - Illinois Mechanics Lien

 When should an Illinois Discharge of mechanics' lien claim be filed?

-LienItNow.com prepares, files and serves Illinois Discharges of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Illinois Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.

 Click Here to File an Illinois Lien Release Document